lovethisgame/drop/docs/guide.md

 Actors never communicate directly, *except for the single case explained below for Mediators*.
 Instead they resolve each other via `Context` supplying specific Actor interface defined in `appname/actors` package they want to find and then invoke required methods on returned instance(s).

 This approach decoulpes Actors and facades implementation complexity behind the contracts defined by communication interfaces.
 Following `Context` methods can be used to resolve the Actors:
+* `.call (type : Class) : void` - executes every method on actors of a given type supplying no arguments.
+* `.call (type : Class, args : Array) : void` - executes every function found within every Actor of the specified interface with the specified arguments list.
+* `.call (type : Class, callback : Function) : void` - executes supplied callback function, consequently passing every Actor of the specified interface as an argument.
 * `.instanceOf (type : Class) : IConcernedActor` - finds one and only one Actor instance of the specified interface, fails with Error if more than 1 Actors found.
 Singletone communication interface should be supplied as an argument.
-* `.call (type : Class, callback : Function) : void` - executes supplied callback function, consequently passing every Actor of the specified interface as an argument.
-* `.call (type : Class, args : Array) : void` - executes every function found within every Actor of the specified interface with the specified arguments list.
-* `.call (type : Class) : void` - similar to the one above, but no parameters passed to notification interface.

 Methods explained above are also available on Actors themselves, so you will normally never call a Context directly, but invoke code similar to: